MachadoLhes/RestQL-docs/restql/tutorial/consultingResource.md

 There's nothing special about this YAML file, the procedure is simple, any key you add can be consulted with a `from` statement just like this:

 ```
-from launches
+from $RESOURCE
 ```

-Any value assigned to that key should point to a RESTful API.

-Now let's make a simple query to retrieve all launches
+Now let's make a simple query to retrieve all launches.
+Just do a `POST` HTTP request at `localhost:9000/run-query` with the following body:
 ```
 from launches
 ```